How to Take Care of the Environment During the Festival of Colours?

 • Wastage of water

-• Excess use of colour which is harmful
+• Excess use of chemical colour which harms the environment

 • Throwing colour on animals